-The unmarried children of a U.S. citizen, under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
+The unmarried children of a U.S. citizen, so long as they are under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
 They are what’s called "immediate relatives," meaning that they face no annual limits on the number of visas (green cards) given out in their category.
 They can receive a green card just as soon as they can get through the application process.

 By contrast, the married children of a U.S. citizen, or the children over 21, are considered "preference relatives."
 Annual limits apply to the availability of visas in their categories, resulting in waits of a few years, within the middle of the application process, until a visa becomes available.